SamuelSwafford/Housing-Affordability-Web-Visualizations/README.md

 The housing market is closely linked to the economy as it has contributed roughly 12% of the GDP for the last five years.
 This makes it the current largest contributor to the economy, almost tied with manufacturing at 11%.
 As such, analysis of the housing market affects people at all levels from the homeowners to policy makers and real estate professionals.
 Housing affordability and the size of the difference between the listing price and final sales price can both illustrate the volatility of the housing market.
 A more stable housing market is a factor in overall economic growth as it encourages more people to become homeowners.
 Of course, there are more variables that influence a person’s ability to make such a large investment, such as levels of income, unemployment, and interest rates.

 # Home Affordability Index Calculator (HAI)

+## Home Affordability Index (HAI):
+The Home Affordability Index (HAI) is a measure used to assess whether a typical family has enough income to qualify for a mortgage loan on a typical home.
+It provides an indication of the affordability of housing for the average household.

+In the context of the NATIONAL ASSOCIATION OF REALTORS®:

+A value of 100 means that a family with the median income has exactly enough income to qualify for a mortgage on a median-priced home.

+Values above 100 suggest that a family with the median income has more than enough income to qualify for a mortgage on a median-priced home.

+Values below 100 indicate that a family with the median income may find it challenging to qualify for a mortgage on a median-priced home.

  http://127.0.0.1:5000/ (link to HAI Calculator)
 <img width="449" alt="Screenshot 2024-03-04 163103" src="https://github.com/SamuelSwafford/Housing-Affordability-Web-Visualizations/assets/52751074/4cf5d9c5-eab1-43d6-9a8d-531b429c9bbf">